 Remember: The UK Government has set a target of 2030 for the ban on sales of new petrol and diesel vehicles.
 This means that it will be increasingly expensive to drive petrol cars.

 Some useful resources include:

-- Government grant schemes for electric vehicle charging infrastructure - Government grant of up to £1,500 for new low emission vehicles - LoCASE grant of up to £5,000 to purchase used electric vehicles - The Carbon Trust Fleet Upgrade Tool
+- Government grant schemes for electric vehicle charging infrastructure - Government grant of up to £1,500 for new low emission vehicles - The Carbon Trust Fleet Upgrade Tool